 Does progesterone help reduce or get rid of Fibroids?

-Yes, if they are not left too long and the correct treatment is applied.
+Yes progesterone will help if they are not left too long and the correct treatment is applied.
 The bigger they are the longer it will take.
 Fibroids are benign, usually painless, tumours found in the uterus, made of muscle and connective tissue.
 They are caused by oxidative stress.
 Starting as microscopic bodies, they can grow to the size of a grapefruit or larger, sometimes filling the entire uterus.
 Pregnancy reduces the risk of new ones forming.
 The high level of progesterone in pregnancy is the probable reason pregnancy is protective.

 Fibroids, like endometreosis and PCOS are all caused by oxidative stress and an amino acid called N-Acetyl-L-Cysteine (NAC) produces excellent results.
 Cysteine is a very powerful anti-oxidant which helps to chelate heavy metals.
 It is excellent for hair, skin and nails and so much more.
 Vitamin D is also a powerful anti-oxidant, it also helps to shrink fibroids.
 See references.

-There is an enzyme in the body called metalloproteinase which is designed to break down any protein.
+An enzyme in the body called metalloproteinase is designed to break down any protein.
 In the uterus it manifests when progesterone levels drop at the end of the cycle and breaks down the lining of the uterus, hence the monthly periods that we have.
 Progesterone inhibits this enzyme too, but with a permanently low progesterone level, there is nothing to inhibit it.
 This ensures the lining continues to break down, but at the same time it is being built up by estrogen, so a vicious cycle is started.
 Very heavy bleeding, clots, very long periods, with a short break in between are the hallmark of fibroids.

 To break this cycle progesterone should be used initially in high doses, about 200mg per day - possibly more.
-It does take time of course, as the fibroid has taken time to grow.
+It does take time of course, as the fibroid/s has taken time to grow.
 Some women experience estrogen dominance symptoms when they first start to use progesterone.
 As a matter of interest men also experience these symptoms apart from the usual females one.

 15 to 20% of reproductive women develop fibroids.
 But they occur most frequently in women from the mid thirties on, affecting 30 to 40%.
 This is a time when estrogen levels are high but progesterone levels are declining.
 They often cause heavy, irregular, sometimes painful periods.
-It is known that after menopause with the drop in the estrogen level they disappear.
+It is known that after menopause with the drop in the estrogen level, they disappear.

 Supplemental progesterone is often affective at reducing fibroids.
 If not too large, they are gradually absorbed back into the body, taking from three to twelve months to do so.